About

 In 2021, Aiden was selected as one of six content creators to produce a curated collection for Storyblocks’ diversify stock footage campaign: Re:Stock.
 He also served as the Director of Photography for Woolly Mammoth’s film adaptation of Animal Wisdom by Heather Christian.
 The film had its debut streaming on Broadway on Demand in summer of 2021.

-Aiden moved to Philadelphia at the end of 2020 to pursue new career opportunities and a change of pace.
-When he is not making films, Aiden enjoys camping, hiking, backpacking, and finding all the good eats.
+When he is not making films, Aiden enjoys camping, hiking, backpacking, and finding all of the good eats through food walking tours.

 Sample Work